How to Create a Google Earth Choropleth Map: Chester County 2012 General Election

 That’s basically it.
 How many polls to look back in this case was pretty arbitrary (10).
 Using a lower number gives you possibly a bit fresher set of data (the polls were taken more recently) but leaves you a bit more exposed to potential outliers.
 For example, if you look at my post from yesterday, you can see that using only the past 5 polls Florida had a probability of 37% Dem to 63% Rep. Here are the past 5 polls:

-We can see here that the InsiderAdvantage poll was a an outlier and had Romney at +5.
+We can see here that the InsiderAdvantage poll was an outlier and had Romney at +5.
 Using the past 10 polls smoothed this outlier out.

 What’s remarkable to me is the accuracy of this model given how dumb it is.
 Part of Nate’s secret sauce is his weighting of polls.
 You can see the weights when you hover over the little bar chart.
 For example, the weight given to the InsiderAdvantage polls was 0.57976 vs. 1.411115 for the PPP poll: